 We have three equity compensation plans.
 The 1997 Stock Option and Incentive Plan (as amended and restated, the "1997 Option Plan") authorizes us to grant stock options to employees, directors and other key persons.
-In 2002, stockholders approved an amendment to increase to 7,875,000 the shares of Common Stock authorized for issuance under this plan.
+In 2002, stockholders approved an amendment to increase to 7,875,000 the shares of common stock authorized for issuance under this plan.
 In 2002, the Board of Directors established the 2002 Stock Option and Incentive Plan (as amended and restated, the "2002 Option Plan"), under which we are authorized to grant non-qualified stock options and certain other awards to employees and directors.
 The 2002 Option Plan requires that the majority of grants under the plan in any three-year period be issued to employees who are not executive officers or directors of the Company.
 The 2002 Option Plan has not been approved by our stockholders.
-There are 3,375,000 shares of Common Stock authorized for issuance under this plan.
-In May 2006, our stockholders approved the 2006 Option Plan, under which we are authorized to grant stock options and stock appreciation rights to senior management, employees and directors.
-There are 3,000,000 shares of Common Stock authorized for issuance under this plan.
+There are 3,375,000 shares of common stock authorized for issuance under this plan.
+In May 2006, our stockholders approved the 2006 Stock Option and Incentive Plan, under which we are authorized to grant stock options and stock appreciation rights to senior management, employees and directors.
+There are 3,000,000 shares of common stock authorized for issuance under this plan.

 The plans are administered by the Compensation Committee of the Board of Directors.
-The exercise price of stock options is the fair market value of the Common Stock on the date of grant.
-The shares issuable on exercise of the options (other than options granted to directors) are subject to restrictions on transfer that lapse in installments according to specified schedules, provided that the respective recipient remains employed by the Company.
+The exercise price of stock options is the fair market value of the common stock on the date of grant.
+The shares issuable on exercise of the options granted under each of the 1997 Option Plan and 2002 Option Plan (other than options granted to directors) are subject to restrictions on transfer that lapse in installments according to specified schedules, provided that the respective recipient remains employed by the Company.
 In the event the recipient ceases to be employed by the Company, such restrictions will remain outstanding until December 2010 or seven years after the date of grant, whichever is later.
 The stock options generally expire seven to ten years after the grant date.

-The following table sets forth information regarding the securities authorized for issuance under our equity compensation plans as of December 31, 2006:
+The following table sets forth information regarding the securities authorized for issuance under our equity compensation plans as of December 31, 2007:

-re Number of securities to be Weighted-average fu issued upon exercise of exercise price of outstanding options, outstanding options, ( Number of securities emaining available for uture issuance under compensation plans (excluding securities eflected in column (a)) (c)
+Number of securities to be issued upon exercise of outstanding options, warrants and rights Weighted-average exercise price of outstanding options, warrants and rights Number of securities remaining available for future issuance under compensation plans (excluding securities reflected in column (a))

+(a) (b) (c)

-approved by
+Equity compensation plans approved by

-4,595,680 \$49.60 2,187,401
+stockholders(1) 4,819,001 \$72.27 848,367

-not approved
+Equity compensation plans not

-2,809,142 \$ 51.94 80,965

-7,404,822 \$ 50.49 2,268,366

-issued upon exercise of outstanding options, warrants and rights exercise price of outstanding options, warrants and rights exercis compensation plans (excluding securities effected in column (a (c) 2,187,401 80,965
+approved by stockholders(2) 2,361,785 \$55.01 129,123

+Total(3) 7,180,786 \$66.59 977,490
-(1) Consists of the 1997 Option Plan and the 2006 Option Plan.

-(2) Consists of the 2002 Option Plan.
+- (1) Consists of the 1997 Option Plan and the 2006 Option Plan. - (2) Consists of the 2002 Option Plan. - (3) The 129,123 shares available for issuance under the 2002 Option Plan may also be issued pursuant to deferred stock awards, restricted stock awards, unrestricted stock awards, performance share awards or dividend equivalent rights.

-(3) The (i) number of shares of Common Stock subject to outstanding options, warrants and rights and (ii) weighted average exercise prices.